whyredfire/pixelos-blog/docs/ForUsers/faq.md

 ## Is this a Pixel GSI/Port?
 No, this a source-built custom Android ROM [just like LineageOS].

-## What is PixelOS based on?
-Releases of Android 12/12L are based on Pixel Experience, while future releases are going to be based on AOSP.

 ## How do I flash it on my device?
 Head over to the [download page](https://pixelos.net/download) for your device, you should find instructions for your device there.
 [Note: Instructions may not appear for few devices, ask your maintainer to add it]